Upcoming Labs & Events

 Example Trust Redesign Opportunities in Artificial Intelligence and Technology:

-An AI product used in hiring is flagged for disproportionately screening out applicants from marginalized backgrounds, leading to public outcry and loss of trust.
+An AI product used in hiring is flagged for disproportionately screening out applicants from marginalized backgrounds, resulting in public outcry and a loss of trust.

-A major tech platform rolls out updates that disproportionately impact disabled users and low-income communities—without testing with them.
+A major tech platform rolls out updates that disproportionately impact disabled users and low-income communities—without co-creating and engaging with them during the design and production.

-A centralized content moderation system enforces biased policies that silence marginalized voices online, sparking user exodus.
+A centralized content moderation system enforces biased policies that silence racially diverse voices online, sparking user exodus.

 Innovation spaces often prioritize speed over social impact, leaving justice-focused creators without resources or visibility.

-Users, especially from historically surveilled communities, are opting out of digital platforms due to unclear or exploitative data practices.
+Users, mainly from historically surveilled communities, are opting out of digital platforms due to unclear or exploitative data practices.

 Trust is the missing algorithm—and it’s costing us.

-The Re/Designing Trust Action Lab: AI & Technology will culminate with co-created trust-based interventions to be publicly disseminated for industry-wide systems change.
+The Re/Designing Trust Action Lab: AI & Technology will culminate in co-created trust-based interventions that will be publicly disseminated to drive industry-wide systems change.

 This is not a retreat.
 It’s a reckoning.
 Walk in with a problem.
 Walk out with a plan—and a community.